Use encryption key: Calculate signature

 - Concatenate additional information per the web service definition (i.e., EAT Encryption Additional Terms).

 For PayeePayable, the requested EAT is the amount.
-If the amount is 50, the above example would change to MyPayerNamePayee999122265707150.
+If the amount is 50, the above example would change to MyPayerNamePayee999122265707150.- UTF8 encode the string.

 - Encrypt with HMACSHA256.Use the master encryption key assigned to you by Tipalti.